Long-lived sterile neutrinos from an axionlike particle at Belle II: Numerical results

 In Fig.~\ref{fig:sensitivity_gN1em3}, we observe that for heavier sterile neutrinos the Belle II sensitivities to $|V_{eN}|^2$ are stronger.
 Consequently, the results for a heavier ALP which allows to probe larger values of $m_N$ shows sensitivity reach to lower values of the mixing angle.
-At the strongest point, Belle II can be sensitive to $|V_{eN}|^2$ as low as $\mathcal{O}(10^{-10})$ for $m_N\lesssim 2.25$ GeV, with the projected integrated luminosity of 50 ab$^{-1}$ and the 1DV search.
-In all the plots, we find that for $m_N\lesssim 500$ MeV (the kaon threshold), Belle II can probe no values of the mixing angle below the current bounds.
-For a heavier sterile neutrino, however, orders of magnitude beyond the present constraints can be excluded with the 1DV search strategy.
-In particular, for $m_N$ above the $D$-meson threshold, the present limits are rather weak compared to those at smaller $m_N$ values, and Belle II with even the 2DV search strategy and the current dataset is already sensitive to unexcluded values of $|V_{eN}|^2$.
+At the strongest point, Belle II can be sensitive to $|V_{eN}|^2$ as low as just below $10^{-7}$ for $m_N$ close to $m_a/2$, with the projected integrated luminosity of 50 ab$^{-1}$ and the 1DV search.
+We find that in particular, for $m_N$ above the $D$-meson threshold, the present limits are rather weak compared to those at smaller $m_N$ values, and therefore Belle II with even the 2DV search strategy is already sensitive to values of $|V_{eN}|^2$ about one order of magnitude stronger than the present bounds.

-We can compare the sensitivity reach of Belle II to that of the LHC far detectors and the SHiP experiment obtained in Ref.~\cite{Wang:2024mrc}.
-We find that Belle II shows stronger sensitivities than the currently running FASER experiment, but is inferior to the other experiments.
-Compared to MoEDAL-MAPP1~\cite{Pinfold:2019nqj,Pinfold:2019zwp} which is also under operation during the LHC Run3, the 1DV signal region at Belle II can probe $|V_{eN}|^2$ values that are only slightly weaker, with 50 ab$^{-1}$ dataset expected to be collected by 2027.
-This shows the timeliness and importance of the proposed searches at Belle II.